Still on the fence about whether a cruise vacation is right for you? I feel you. I felt the same way.

 3. Bring permitted alcohol and/or mixers on board – Cruises are “all-inclusive” vacations.
 That’s the beauty of them.
 However there are a few areas where add-on’s can really add-up.
 A few glasses of wine here and a cocktail here and there can lead to a big bill at the end of your cruise vacation.
 Check out your ship’s alcohol policy before boarding and BYOBooze.
 Most cruise lines will allow for you to bring at least one bottle of wine onto the ship.
 My husband doesn’t drink wine so he will bring his mixers on the ship and then order a bottle of his favorite spirits and have it delivered to the room on embarkation day.
 This method saves us a few dollars on each cruise we take.

-4. Bring closed-toe shoes/water shoes – You may want to throw a bathing suit and a pair of flip flops into your suitcase and call yourself packed.
+4. Bring water shoes – You may want to throw a bathing suit and a pair of non-slip boat shoes that provide good traction into your suitcase and call yourself packed.
 Especially on a Caribbean cruise vacation.
 However, you may want to pack yourself a pair of closed-toe shoes.
 Some Carnival cruise ships have a SkyCourse, which is a super fun ropes course and closed-toe shoes are required.
-Also, flip flops may fly off if you are doing a Zip Line excursion.
 Additionally, those white sandy beaches may be rocky once you get out past the waterline.
 A cheap pair of water shoes will do the trick.

 5. Magnetic dry erase board – I pick up one of these at the dollar store before every cruise.
 Most ships are made of metal.
 Especially the doors.
 Bring a magnetic dry erase board and stick it to the inside of the cabin door so that you can leave messages for your family members.
 They are also fun to stick on the outside of your cabin door.
 We always pose a “question of the day” on the board to encourage other guests to interact with us.
 It’s fun to read all of the responses at the end of the day.